 Standalone asset managers, investment management arms of banks and insurance conglomerates and alternative asset managers, including hedge funds and ACPs - both onshore and offshore - rely on Linklaters’ understanding of the commercial, competitive and regulatory pressures being faced.

-We draw on our global corporate, finance and regulatory expertise to advise investment management clients in mature and emerging markets on matters including corporate/M&A, regulatory, investment funds, employment, tax and banking.
+We draw on our global corporate, finance and regulatory expertise to advise investment management clients in mature and emerging markets on matters including corporate/M&A, regulatory, contentious regulatory, investment funds, employment, tax, banking, risk and TMT

-To discuss, please contact one of Linklaters’ Investment Management Sector Leaders: Edward Smith, Edward Chan, Peter Bevan or Lorna Bowen.
+To discuss, please contact one of Linklaters’ Investment Management Sector Leaders: Edward Smith, Peter Bevan, Lorna Bowen or Tracey Lochhead.

 You can find out more about Linklaters’ investment management capabilities from sector manager Alison Dwyer.